-Objective: The objective of community outreach and education is to accomplish community input into the transportation planning process in accordance with the HAMPO 2018 Public Participation Plan.
+Objective: The objective of community outreach and education is to accomplish community input into the transportation planning process in accordance with the updated HAMPO 2018 Public Participation Plan.

-- Maintained HAMPO website content to ensure opportunities for participation in the planning process were advertised and accessible. - Based on recommendations from member agencies, the Policy Committee appointed new members to the Citizens Advisory Committee. - Provided planning and project information at the request of the general public, local governments or agencies. - Conducted HAMPO Planning 101 training for newly elected officials and newly appointed CAC members. - Staff maintained the transportation comment log and presented these comments to the committees for input and concurrence.
+- Maintained HAMPO website content to ensure opportunities for participation in the planning process were advertised and accessible. - Performed significant record maintenance and webpage reformatting to improve accessibility of information. - Based on recommendations from member agencies, the Policy Committee appointed new members to the Citizens Advisory Committee. - Provided planning and project information at the request of the general public, local governments or agencies. - Conducted HAMPO Planning 101 training for newly elected officials and newly appointed CAC members. - Staff maintained the transportation comment log and presented these comments to the committees for input and concurrence.